Need Help to Refinance Your Mortgage Arrears?

 It is possible to refinance your home loan; even when you have missed or stopped making payments.
-However, your situation will determine the lender and product availability.
-As such, each lender has a different ability to provide finance based on:
+However, your situation will determine the chosen lender and product.
+As such, each lender has a different ability to refinance mortgage with arrears based on:

 - Initially, late payment up to 1 week, a specialist lender may offer a loan up to 90% of your property value.
-However, if you are late only by a few days, you may still qualify with a traditional lender.
+However, if you LVR is <80% LVR you may still qualify with a traditional lender.

 - Thirdly, minor arrears of 1 - 2 months, you could obtain a loan 80-85% of your property value.

-- Severe arrears of two months behind on your payments could obtain a loan of 75% of your property value.
+- Finally, severe arrears of greater than two months behind on your payments.
+Therefore, you may obtain a loan of up to 75% of your property value.

-- Credit issues such as defaults or judgements can reduce your LVR and borrowing amount.
+- Indeed, credit issues such as defaults or judgements can reduce your LVR and borrowing amount.
 However, capitalisation of mortgage arrears is still available even with credit defaults.

 How much time do you have before a mortgage eviction?